tinacms/tinacms/packages/@tinacms/vercel-previews/README.md

 }
 ```

-### Data Attributes
+### Manually adding data attributes

-String encoding can break things like links or images.
-If you decide to turn string encoding off you can still enable
+String-encoding can break things like links or images.
+If you decide to turn string-encoding off you can still enable
 visual editing with the `[data-vercel-edit-info]` attribute.

 If an element has a `[data-vercel-edit-info]` attribute on it, it will be considered editable.
-This is obviously more work than the string encoding, but to make it easier to manage, Tina provides a helper function:
+Tina provides a helper function to add the necessary metadata to your element:

 #### The `vercelEditInfo` helper